Paia | Maui | Hawaii

 In 1978, Myoshinji Head Office officially recognized our Paia Rinzai Zen Mission as an over sea branch of Myoshinji and registered the Mission in their record and Rev.Oshiro received the title of an Abbot from The Most Rev. Mumon Yamada, the chief priest of Myoshinji school of Rinzai Zen Buddhism.

-His family continues lives on Maui and helps our Mission just as in the past.
+His family continues to live on Maui and helps our Mission just as in the past.

 Rebuilder: Rev. Seido Chisaka,